johnnymo87/image-squarer/README.md

 1. Install [Homebrew](https://brew.sh/)
 2. run `brew install imagemagick ghostscript`
-3. `chmod` the script so it can be executed
 4. add the `square` script to your PATH

 ## How to use